Comparison of a Twice Daily Versus a Three Times Daily Insulin Regimen in Children With Type 1 Diabetes

 The purpose of the study is to find out how a small dose of insulin might affect memory, the

-ability to concentrate, and improve your daily functioning in patients with schizophrenia
+ability to concentrate, and improve your daily functioning in patients with schizophrenia and

-insulin's effect on cognition.
+effect on cognition.
 The specific aims include:

 1. Examine the effects of single doses of 40 IU intranasal insulin compared to placebo on